The Integration Commission

 Teachers, lecturers, public servants and employers must be able to state basic facts and uphold standards without being intimidated into silence.

-We will end the institutional self-censorship that stops people from doing the right thing.
+We will end the cancel culture and intimidation that stops people from doing the right thing.

 An overhaul of the Equality act so that it prioritises meritocracy